Critical Thinking Superpower Webbanner

 The questions that add most value to your thinking are the ones that cut through the noise and get you to the crux of what matters faster.

-Unfortunately, they’re often the questions we’d rather shy away from — the tough ones that are difficult to answer, surface uncomfortable truths, or trigger more questions.
+Unfortunately, they’re often the questions we’d rather shy away from — the tough ones that are difficult to answer, that surface uncomfortable truths, or trigger more questions.
 Or they’re the questions that are so simple and blindingly obvious that we neglect to ask them, because we assume we already know the answer or because we don’t want to look stupid by admitting we don’t.
 Like “What happened?”, “Why?”, and “What other options have you considered?”

 Don’t hide from these questions.
 Seek them out and tackle them head-on.